 Now, if that sounds like an utterly absurd idea, that's because it is, and it has no damn business working as well as it does.

-Things start off quite normally.
-An au pair, Ingrid Hjort, goes missing (a Scandinavian girl near Wytham Woods, no less), reported by her employer - an Ecuadorean named Hector Lorenz.
-Investigation takes Morse to Crevecoeur Hall, a grand old house which you may remember from Lewis episode The Dead of Winter.
+Things start off when an au pair, Ingrid Hjort, goes missing (a Scandinavian girl near Wytham Woods, no less), reported by her employer - an Ecuadorean named Hector Lorenz.
+Investigation takes Morse to Crevecoeur Hall, a grand old house which you may remember from the Lewis episode The Dead of Winter.
 In Lewis, Crevecoeur was owned by the Mortmaigne family, and so here - three maladjusted siblings lounge about the lavish hall, ordering Hathaway around - and wait!
 That is, indeed, Hathaway, but not James: Philip, father of James (I broke that news a while ago, actually).
 In addition, there's Geoff Craven, the land agent, and Ingrid's tutor, Mark Bryden, and a couple academics whose names escape me.

 |Morse meets Hathaway.|

-But as soon as Thursday begins down this trail, Morse and Trewlove (a character who is still just there contributing little but some uninspired banter with Morse) discover a man's severed arm in the river.
+But as soon as Thursday heads down this trail, Morse and Trewlove (a character who is still just there contributing little but some uninspired banter with Morse) discover a man's severed arm in the river.
 The incompetent substitute pathologist (Max is off fly-fishing) diagnoses drowning as cause of death and bustles off.
 Understandably dissatisfied with this explanation, Morse keeps digging, and by chance ends up investigating the disappearance of a bird-watcher who's also tied up in it all.

 This is where we start to realize this is not going to wrap up with the usual Christie-esque drawing room confrontation.
 You see, there's something in the woods, and it's stalking students and children and small dogs.
 Creepy low shots!
 Wild woods!
 Black water!
 Twisty mazes!
 Suddenly, characters are quoting Kate Bush and there are references to Jaws and Jurassic Park and (kid you not) Temple of Doom.
-One's reaction to all this is probably an unofficial personality test: everyone was quite aware it was all utterly absurd, but is it good-absurd or bad-absurd?

 |We're going to need a bigger boat, sir.|